replisims/website/hugo/content/FAQ/_index.md

 ___

-## Do I have to work in R?
+### Do I have to work in R?
 No, using R is not mandatory.
 However, two aspects have to be kept in mind when choosing a different software solution.
 (1) You will have to find someone that is familiar with the language you would like to use.
-(2) The idea of replicability being closely related to open science calls for an implementation that itself is openly accessible i.e. an open source tool (see also our [replication principles](/aim)).
+(2) The idea of replicability being closely related to open science calls for an implementation that itself is openly accessible i.e. an open source tool (see also our [replication principles](/aim/#replication-principles)).

-## Does the replication have to be implemented in the same software environment as the original?
+### Does the replication have to be implemented in the same software environment as the original?
 No. In theory the study results should not depend on the software environment used for the implementation.
-We strive for a replication that is openly accessible and reproducible i.e. implemented with open source tools [replication principles](/aim)).
+We strive for a replication that is openly accessible and reproducible i.e. implemented with open source tools [replication principles](/aim/#replication-principles)).
 It can, however, be necessary to familiarize oneself with the software originally used to gain a better understanding of the internals of the algorithms that were likely used.

-## Can I replicate a simulation study that is not on the list?
+### Can I replicate a simulation study that is not on the list?
 Yes, absolutely.
 We do, however, recommend that you consult a peer, supervisor (or us) regarding feasibility.
 Likewise, if you lack experience with any of the methods covered by the suggested replication candidates, we can help you locate a more suitable simulation study investigating a method you feel more comfortable with.

-## I prefer working alone, do I have to be part of a pair?
+### I prefer working alone, do I have to be part of a pair?
-Well.
-Mostly not but maybe somewhat.
+Well, not necessarily but maybe somewhat.
 As a primary replicator you can work as independently as you want to.
 However, you might get stuck or just need somebody to bounce of an idea or double check your decisions.
 That is what the co-pilot can be for.